 Affordable public transport to the Sacramento Airport goes by the name Yolobus.
 This service offers daily routes throughout the region, including downtown, Davis, Woodland and beyond.
 Services to downtown run from 5.30am, Monday to Friday, and from 8.20am on the weekends.
 Last buses depart from downtown and the airport shortly after 10pm.
 Regular fare is $2, with concessions available.
 Limousine and shared shuttle services are also available from the airport.

 GMT -8 (GMT -7 from the second Sunday in March to the first Sunday in November).

 Tel: (916) 929 5411

-Facilities include restaurants, bars, shops and free wi-fi access in all public places.
+Facilities include a wide range of restaurants, bars, shops, a shoeshine, ATMs, a massage bar and free wifi access in all public places.
 Disabled facilities are also available.
 Travellers requiring assistance should contact their airline prior to departure.